rackerlabs/docs-core-infra-user-guide/cloud-preprod/scaling.rst

 Auto Scale relies on Cloud Monitoring and Cloud Load Balancers.
 To learn how to use Auto Scale through the Cloud Control Panel or the Cloud Monitoring API, start at the
-:how-to:`Rackspace Auto Scale introduction page <rackspace-auto-scale>`.
+:how-to:`Rackspace Auto Scale introduction page <rackspace-auto-scale/>`.